rubiocode/Google-Books-Search-Engine/README.md

 ## Description

-This _Google Book Search Engine_ is a MERN stack application that allows the user to search for a book and save book inquiries to user dashboard.
-This application was also built with Node, Express and MongoDB so that users can save books to review or purchase later.
+This _Google Book Search Engine_ is a MERN stack application that allows the user to search for a book and save/delete books to review or purchase later.

 ## User Story